canonical/snapd/interfaces/builtin/README.md

-# Interfaces static information
+# Interfaces declarations

-## BaseDeclaration{Plugs,Slots}
+## Plug and slot declarations

-The snap-declarations are mainly used to control what plugs or slots a snap is allowed to use, and if a snap is allowed to use a plug/slot, what other slots/plugs should connect to that plug/slot on this snap.
+These declarations are mainly used to control what plugs or slots a snap is allowed to use, and if a snap is allowed to use a plug/slot, what other slots/plugs should connect to that plug/slot on this snap.